 The reference to "drug" may suggest concepts in the use of subtypes of [ <<373873005 | pharmaceutical / biologic product ] or [ <<410942007 | drug or medicament ].

-The simple value set constraints in this specifications exclude these inappropriate alternatives and thus provided a helpful guide for value set developers.
+The simple value set constraints in these specifications exclude these inappropriate alternatives and thus provide a helpful guide for value set developers.

 5.2.2.2 Starting Point for SNOMED CT Model-based Value Set Specifications

 The Schematic Illustrations of SNOMED CT Expressions (§ E.6 ) identify the "clinical kernel" or primary clinical "focus concept" that may exist alone or as part of a contextualized expression.
-In most cases, the simple value set constraints in this specification apply to this clinical focus concept.
-In combination with the SNOMED CT concept model these constraints form a foundation for more detailed "complete" value set specifications (as explored in Detailed aspects of issues with a vocabulary specification formalism (§ E )).
+In most cases, the simple value set constraints in these specifications apply to this clinical focus concept.
+In combination with the SNOMED CT concept model these constraints form a foundation for more detailed "complete" value set specification (as explored in Detailed aspects of issues with a vocabulary specification formalism (§ E )).

 Simple value set constraints can be regarded as a set of subsumption clauses related by OR logic.
 Each clause permits the inclusion of a focus concept that is subsumed by a specified concept.
 In contrast, a more complete specification would check normal form transformations of candidate expressions against a variety of subsumption and role-based restrictions.
-In addition a complete specification require support of a full set of logical operators between clauses (i.e. OR, AND, NOT).
+In addition a complete specification requires support of a full set of logical operators between clauses (i.e. OR, AND, NOT).

 For example, consider a value-set constraint which indicates that the "focus concept" must be a kind of [ <<404684003 | clinical finding ].